ArmaghanSarvar/Bioinformatics/README.md

 * The most likely sequence of hidden states (Viterbi path) is found using the Viterbi algorithm and the aligned output sequence is finally returned.

 ### Drawing Phylogenetic trees
-Using Biopython Phylo Package to work with Phylogenetic trees
+Using Biopython Phylo Package to work with Phylogenetic trees:
+* UPGMA constructred tree
+* Neighbor Joining constructred tree
+* Maximum Parsimony constructred tree